 You have greater purposefulness to others when you empower them to work through their own trials and tribulations and help them build greater resilience in the process.
 Your self-esteem and internal happiness will deepen on a richer level and stay with you for far, far longer.

 We don’t actually learn best when people agree and applaud us.
-We learn best when we make mistakes and experience the intense emotions connected with the failure or rejection.
+We learn best when we make mistakes and experience the intense emotions connected with failures and rejections.

 Invite yourself to look for the lesson in every perceived misfortune.
-There is always a golden nugget for growth; we just have to increase our practice of looking for it.
+There is always a golden nugget for growth; we just have to practice looking for it.

 Lick your wounds only for so long and move quickly to look for the lesson.
 When you can do so, you can charge your internal motivation from within and still experience happiness even in the darkest of times.